 As a small business owner, you probably think about the risks to your business.
-You may actually spend quite a bit of time thinking about these risks.
-After all, you’ve invested your time, energy and potentially a lot of money in getting your company off the ground.
+You may spend quite a bit of time thinking about these risks.
+After all, you’ve invested time, energy, and a lot of money in getting your company off the ground.
 What dangers could be lurking?
 What threats might force you to close your doors?
 There are risks, yes, but you don’t necessarily have to let the threat of these risks derail your dreams.

-The key here is to understand what may potentially threaten your company, face the issues head on and come up with a plan of attack should something occur that could jeopardize your organization.
+The key here is to understand what may potentially threaten your company, face the issues head-on, and develop a plan of attack should something occur that could jeopardize your organization.
 Planning is imperative.
-How does the saying go, people don’t plan to fail they fail to plan—yes, this pertains to you.
+How does the saying go?
+People don’t plan to fail.
+They fail to plan—yes, this pertains to you.

 A few things to consider:

-– Half of small businesses will survive to the five-year mark
+– Half of the small businesses will survive to the five-year mark

-– Over sixty percent of small businesses have to rely on their own personal funds to get started
+– Over sixty percent of small businesses have to rely on their funds to get started

 – Over forty percent fail because their product becomes obsolete

-All told, these stats could comprise a grim picture as far as small businesses go.
-And yet, your business does not have to meet a dismal end.
-Again, it is about knowing what is out there, what could potentially await you and then doing something about it.
-Being proactive is so important for any entrepreneur.
+These stats could comprise a grim picture as far as small businesses go.
+And yet, your company does not have to meet a dismal end.
+Again, it is about knowing what is out there, what could potentially await you, and then doing something about it.
+Being proactive is so essential for any entrepreneur.

-In this article, we take a look at a few of the more common dangers that could threaten a small business.
-And we also look at some of the ways in which you can avoid becoming just another statistic.
+This article looks at a few of the more common dangers that could threaten a small business.
+And we also look at some of how you can avoid becoming just another statistic.

 5 Of the Biggest Threats to Small Business

 You started your business most likely with an idea and a dream.
 And this is wonderful.
-Some of the biggest and most successful companies in the world began this way.
-The key is to have a plan in place for sustaining that dream and vision long term.
-No one goes into business thinking, well, I am eventually going to fail anyway so I may as well not even try.
+Some of the world’s biggest and most successful companies began this way.
+The key is to plan to sustain that dream and vision long-term.
+No one goes into business thinking, well, I am eventually going to fail anyway, so I may as well not even try.
 Of course, this isn’t their attitude.
-Which is why having a solution for potential problems before they actually become problems is crucial.
+This is why it is crucial solving potential problems before they become problems.

 Below are five of the biggest dangers that small businesses face…